GhostPrint04/Azure-Enterprise-Infrastructure-Lab/README.md

 Administrative Script Development

-Developed a reusable network troubleshooting script for DHCP operations.
 Developed and deployed dhcp.bat to automate IP release and renewal on Windows endpoints.
 Verified execution via PowerShell.
 Reusable for DHCP-related diagnostics across the environment.

 ## Skills